LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 They help search engines understand the content on your website, and can improve your ranking in search results.

-In this post, we will explain what LSI keywords are and how you can find and use them to improve your SEO strategy.
+This post will explain what these terms are and how you can find and use them to improve your SEO strategy.

 What Are LSI Keywords?